arjunvynipadath/docs/README.txt

 	    Open Fabrics Enterprise Distribution (OFED)
-                            Version 1.1
+                            Version 1.2
 			      README

-			  October 2006
+			  April 2007

-This is the OpenFabrics Enterprise Distribution (OFED) version 1.1 software package supporting InfiniBand fabrics.
+This is the OpenFabrics Enterprise Distribution (OFED) version 1.2 software package supporting InfiniBand fabrics.
 It is composed of several software modules intended for use on a computer cluster constructed as an InfiniBand network.